mccreath/isitup-for-slack/docs/TUTORIAL.md

 Don't worry too much if you've never used one or more of these.
 Our use of them will be thoroughly explained in the tutorial.

 * 	PHP (http://php.net)

+	A commonly available and widely-used server-side scripting language.

 * 	JSON (JavaScript Object Notation - http://json.org/)

 	JSON is a simple way to represent and exchange data.